muellerberndt/mini-agi/README.md

 	<img src="/static/avatar.jpg" height="320px"/>
 </p>

 A simple and effective autonomous agent compatible with GPT-3.5-Turbo and GPT-4.
+MicroGPT aims to be as compact and reliable as possible.

 ## Installation